petermuller/pi-phone-server/README.md

 1. Copy the Python files (.py) to your Raspberry Pi
 2. Ensure your Raspberry Pi distro is up to date (# yum/apt-get upgrade)
 3. As root, run the command "python PiServer.py"
-4. Use `curl` commands to test the server until the phone applications are updated to use the new implementation
+4. Use `curl` commands to test the server until the phone applications are updated to use the new implementation.
+Example: `curl https://localhost:5000/get-pin-value/7`

 ## New to Version 2